Yamin05114/Tensorflow_dog_cats_classification/README.md

 # File description:
 1. input_data.py: is for converting the input data into batches
-2. Layers: packages written by tensorflow
+2. Layers.py: packages written by tensorflow
-3. train: the training configuration
+3. train.py: the training configuration
+4. CNN.py: defines the neural network structure.
+The code lengh reveals the importance of packaging
-4. if you want to run, you can just do as the following: import train train.training()
+5. if you want to run, you can just do as the following: import train train.training()
-5. this project has not included validation and testing part.
+6. this project has not included validation and testing part.